Trigger Warning: Suicide, Self-Harm

 She also had been very quiet in the weeks before her death, not speaking much to the family or to her friends.

 Many mental illnesses are lifelong and others can last for lengthy periods.
-The good news is, with the correct treatment, many patients can live productive and stable lives.
+The good news is, with the correct treatment, most patients can live productive and stable lives.

-Unfortunately, many patients will go for years without seeking help.
+Unfortunately, numerous patients will go for years without seeking help.
 In their minds, they believe that things cannot be better.
 To them, it is a waste of time pursuing treatment that won’t help.

 But they are wrong.
 I am living proof.

-Just like heart disease and diabetes should be treated by an appropriate professional, loved ones with a mental illness must get help from the right professional.
+Just like heart disease and diabetes should be treated by an appropriate professional, loved ones with a mental illness must get help from the right kind of professional.

 Not everyone that can write prescriptions should.
 As I share in my experience, a well-intentioned but woefully unqualified doctor tried to address my bipolar disorder.
 Not fully understanding mental illness, her treatment only led to me getting continually worse until I finally had to be hospitalized.

 For a time, I saw a particularly awful practitioner.
 She did not care what I as the patient had to say.
-Her goal was to keep me sedated and I slept about 20 hours a day as a result.
+Her goal was to keep me sedated so that I slept about 20 hours a day.
 There is no quality of life when you are only awake four hours a day.

 Through the help of my family and friends, I realized that she was not a good doctor.
 I fired her, loudly and publicly (an experience I do not recommend but thoroughly enjoyed) in her office waiting room.

-Had I not sought another mental health professional, I honestly believe I would not be alive today.
+Had I not sought another mental health professional, I honestly believe I wouldn’t be alive today.

 Share the information you have learned about the condition with your loved one.
 Tell them about others with the condition that are living full lives because of the right treatment.